AdobeDocs/campaign-web.en/help/v8/workflows/activities/transfer-file.md

     +++Additional options for **[!UICONTROL File transfer]** type activities

     * **[!UICONTROL Delete the source files after transfer]**: Erase the source files after a successfull transfer.
-    * **[!UICONTROL Display the session logs]**: When this option is activated, information related to the transfer operation displays in the workflow logs after the workflow has been executed.
+    * **[!UICONTROL Display the session logs]**: When this option is activated, information related to the transfer operation are displayed in the workflow logs once the workflow has been executed.
     * **[!UICONTROL List all files]** (File listing actions): This option indexes all the files present on the server in the `vars.filenames` event variable, in which the file names are separated by the `n` characters.
 [Learn how to work with event variables](../event-variables.md)

     +++